2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-05-markdown-tutorial.markdown

 Syntaxes are set of rules for grammar and spelling that defines the combination of symbols considered to be correctly structured in a particular programming language.

 ##### Headings
 Headings in Markdown are any line which is prefixed with the hashtag (#) symbol.
 The number of hashtags represents the heading level.
 A total of 6 levels can be made with 6 hashtags but in most writings, only 3 is commonly used.
+Headings are useful in subdividing reports in the right order, organizing and making reports look aesthetically pleasing.
 The syntax in block quotes are showing what the text looks like in Markdown.

 ```
 # Heading 1